tobyfey/docassemble-lel/README.md

 ## Building Children Elements

 The function object_from_a_id sets the attributes for a legal object based on AirTable fields.
 The function takes the id number for a row in AirTable.
-(It can be tricky to figure out what the id is - I should look into if there is an easier way.
+(It can be tricky to figure out what the id is - I should look into if there is an easier way.)

+Notice that some of the fields set attributes of funcobject.facts, instead of setting attributes of funcobject itself.  funcobject.facts is also initialized as a FactObjectList if a certain attribute (follabel) is found.

 ```python
 def object_from_a_id(a_id):